WalidFawzi/Todo.app.selenium.framework/README.md

 # Selenium Framework
-Selenium Open Source Testing Automation Framework(OSTAF) is a framework which helps the tester in automating test execution of web applications without recording or writing the selenium scripts.
+Selenium Open Source Testing Automation Framework(OSTAF) is a framework which helps the tester in automating test execution of web applications.

 #How to build
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------